 What determines a student's tasks and learning opportunities in an internship?

-Each student, in conjunction with the field supervisor, completes an Individualized Field Education Plan (IFEP), which is updated each quarter of the internship.
-The IFEP addresses all of the tasks, learning objectives and competencies for each internship year.
+Each student, in conjunction with the field supervisor, completes an Individualized Field Education Plan (IFEP) which is reviewed and updated each quarter of the internship.
+The IFEP addresses all of the competencies, practice behaviors, learning activities, methods of measurement and evaluation for each internship year.

 When and why should students contact their assigned field liaison?

-Field liaisons typically contact students and field supervisors during the first three weeks of the internship to set up a schedule for site visits.
-Throughout the year, students should contact their field liaison if they have questions or concerns about workload, supervision, Individualized Field Education Plans (IFEPs), quarterly field evaluations, or the integration of classroom assignments and the field internship.
+Field Liaisons typically contact students and field supervisors during the first three weeks of the internship to set up a schedule for site visits.
+Throughout the year, students should contact their field liaison if they have questions or concerns regarding the internship, including work load, supervision, Individualized Field Education Plans (IFEPs), quarterly field evaluations or the integration of classroom assignments and the field internship.

-When and why should field instructors contact their assigned field liaison?
+When and why should Field Supervisors contact their assigned field liaison?